-HMO proposals, in line with the National Planning Policy for Waste (NPPW), should make sufficient provision for waste management and this should:
+3.5.1 HMO proposals, in line with the National Planning Policy for Waste (NPPW), should make sufficient provision for waste management and this should:

 Promote good design to secure the integration of waste management facilities through providing sufficient, discrete and unobtrusive bin storage to facilitate a frequent household collection service.
-These should still be readily available to residents and collectors.
+These should still be readily available to residents and collectors and should also be readily accessible whilst all parking spaces are occupied.

+3.5.2 It is the responsibility of the tenants to manage household waste.
 It should also be noted that disposal of waste is a mandatory condition of HMO licensing and so applicants could be advised to seek further advise from Environmental Health in relation to household waste.

-Monitoring and Review
+4.0 Monitoring and Review

-The implementation of this document and the Article 4 direction relating the HMOs will be monitored and reported on an annual basis as part of the Authority's Monitoring Report (AMR).
+4.0.1 The implementation of this document and the Article 4 direction relating the HMOs will be monitored and reported on an annual basis as part of the Authority's Monitoring Report (AMR).

-Broxtowe Borough Council

-Planning and Economic Development, Council Offices, Foster Avenue, Beeston, Nottingham NG9 1AB Tel: 0115 917 7777 www.broxtowe.gov.uk/socialmedia
+Broxtowe Borough Council Planning and Economic Development, Council Offices, Foster Avenue, Beeston, Nottingham NG9 1AB Tel: 0115 917 7777 www.broxtowe.gov.uk